searls/dry_eraser/README.md

 gem "dry_eraser"
 ```

+Then run `bundle install`.
 That's it.
 Rails should load it automatically.

 ## Usage